suisei-cn/holodailybot/README.md

 The list for `vtuberInfo.more.ts` will be updated at 23:25 every Thursday (CST) using the source of [VDB](https://github.com/dd-center/vdb).

+If you notice any VTuber given by `@holodailybot` that is not active anymore, you can click the report link, or send a pull request to add his/her/its name to [`utils/exclude.info.json`)(https://github.com/suisei-cn/holodailybot/blob/goshujin-sama/utils/exclude.info.json).

 ## Golden Fingers

 The demo instance of @holodailybot on Telegram includes a special undisclosed middleware which contains some golden fingers.
 Try interacting with the bot and dig surprises!